shashankumich/least_squares_project/README.md

-# TODO: Learn to convert this into a library.
+# TODO: Convert this into a library (learning task)

 # C++ Practice
 # 🔍 Least Squares Estimator